What Is Hard Hat Expiration and How To Read The Expiry Date

 What Does OSHA Say About Hard Hat Expiration

 OSHA, or the Occupational Safety and Health Administration, necessitates that all hard hats adhere to the ANSI/ISEA Z89.1 standard related to Industrial Head Protection.
 However, OSHA doesn’t mention a particular expiration date for hard hats.
 Yet, they do fall under the provisions of OSHA’s General Duty Clause.
-This rule mandates that employers must provide and enforce the use of functional, efficient personal protective equipment (PPE), such as hard hats.
+This rule mandates that employers must provide and enforce the use of functional, efficient PPE, such as hard hats.
 If a piece of PPE is found to be defective or damaged, for instance, a hard hat that has been subject to wear and tear for several years, it is the employer’s responsibility to replace it.

 What is Hard Hat Expiry Date